HSF/hsf.github.io/_gsocblogs/2022/blog_MADAnalysis5-Multiweight-integration_KyleFan.md

 ## Multiweight output files

 <p>
 	The multiweight feature will produce two new files (one for Cutflows and the other for Histograms).
 The output location will be in their respective SAF output directory.
-The cutfow file will be named "cutflows.db" and the histogram file will be named histo.db.
+The cutfow file will be named "cutflows.db" and the histogram file will be named "histo.db".

 </p>